Chatswood railway station

-Chatswood is a railway station located in the Sydney suburb of Chatswood.
-It is served by Sydney Trains services; the T1 North Shore & Western Line and the T9 Northern Line, and the Sydney Metro's North West Line.
+Chatswood railway station is a rapid transit and suburban railway station located in the Sydney suburb of Chatswood.
+It is served by Sydney Trains services; the T1 North Shore & Western Line and the T9 Northern Line, and Sydney Metro North West & Bankstown Line services.

 History

 Chatswood station opened on 1 January 1890 when the North Shore line opened from Hornsby to St Leonards.
 An island platform was built on 23 May 1900 and a third dock platform brought into use on 12 July 1919.
 There was a small goods yard, similar to the one at St Leonards, on the western side of the station, beyond the northern end of the platforms.
 The dock platform on the eastern side of the station was used for electric parcel-van traffic and also for terminating some services from the city, until these were rescheduled to terminate further along the North Shore line from January 1992.
 It was removed in October 1994.
 Until 1958 there was a tram terminus in Victoria Avenue beside the station.
 The station entrance was later integrated with a shopping centre called The Interchange in the mid-1980s.

 With the construction of the Chatswood to Epping line, it was decided to redevelop the station to accommodate Chatswood's new role as a junction station.
 The original station, as well as the attached bus interchange and shopping centre were demolished in 2005 and a temporary station was opened where the former platform 3 was located.
 A new western island platform opened in place of the original island platform on 16 October 2006.
 The eastern island platform opened in 2008.
 The signal cabin that was located at the northern end of the station building, was saved and has been preserved as part of the bus interchange.

 The new station precinct is known as the Chatswood Transport Interchange (CTI) and consists of the railway station, a bus interchange and pedestrian pathways connecting the precinct to the surrounding streets.
 The CTI was constructed as a Public Private Partnership and was to include a new shopping plaza called Metro Chatswood and three towers.
 The private developers, CRI Chatswood, went into receivership whilst construction was underway.
 As a result, the shopping centre remained closed until 2014 and major construction of the towers was delayed for several years.

 From 26 May 2019, Chatswood station became the major terminus of the Metro North West Line which replaced the Epping to Chatswood railway line which closed on 29 September 2018.
 This will, at a later date be extended to Bankstown via the Sydney Harbour Rail Tunnel.
-This will leave Platforms 1 and 4 the only platforms served by Sydney Trains, while the two terminating roads are used by Metro North West Line.
+This will leave Platforms 1 and 4 the only platforms served by Sydney Trains, while the two terminating roads are used by the Metro North West Line.